mike4aday/SwiftlySalesforce/README.md

 1. Add an ATS exception for salesforce.com ([see appendix](#appendix))

 ## How do I use Swiftly Salesforce?
 _Swiftly Salesforce_ leverages [Alamofire][Alamofire] and [PromiseKit][PromiseKit], two very widely-adopted frameworks, for elegant handling of networking requests and asynchronous operations.
 Below are some examples to illustrate how to use _Swiftly Salesforce_, and how you can chain complex asynchronous calls.
-You can also find a complete example app [here](https://github.com/mike4aday/SwiftlySalesforce/tree/master/Example/SwiftlySalesforce); it retrieves a user's task records from Salesforce, and enables the user to change the task's status.
+You can also find a complete example app [here](https://github.com/mike4aday/SwiftlySalesforce/tree/master/Example/SwiftlySalesforce); it retrieves a user's task records from Salesforce, and enables the user to update the status of a task.

 _Swiftly Salesforce_ will automatically manage the entire Salesforce [OAuth2][OAuth2] process (a.k.a. the "OAuth dance").
 If _Swiftly Salesforce_ has a valid access token, it will include that token in the header of every API request.
 If the token has expired, and Salesforce rejects the request, then _Swiftly Salesforce_ will attempt to refresh the access token, without bothering the user to re-enter the username and password.
 If _Swiftly Salesforce_ doesn't have a valid access token, or is unable to refresh it, then _Swiftly Salesforce_ will direct the user to the Salesforce-hosted login page.